About this leaflet

 recovery workers can help you to get back into work, education or

 some sort of activity that you find rewarding.

-- Apart from clozapine, there seem to
+- Apart from clozapine, antipsychotic

 - It is also not possible to

-you than another.
-You may need to try one antipsychotic and see how
+than another.
+You may need to try one antipsychotic and see how you

 - Clozapine does seem to work